 The new High School building was designed by Lansing architect Judson N. Churchill (1871–1933), who “was involved in the design of many residential, commercial, fraternal, and religious buildings located throughout the state.
 He became especially well-known for his design of school buildings in Lansing and throughout southern Michigan.
 His work was so well regarded by the Lansing Board of Education that the board hired him to serve as their resident architect.”
 Among his non-scholastic works, J. N. Churchill designed a temple for the International Order of Odd Fellows at 1100 North Washington Avenue, in 1914; today it is the home of a beloved and venerable Lansing institution, Elderly Instruments.4

 This era of the mid-1920s was surely the peak of Churchill’s career.
-In addition to Bailey School (1922), he designed Lansing’s Eastern (later Pattengill) and West Junior High Schools (both 1922), Walnut Street School (c.1924), and Walter French Junior High School (1925); Fremont High School (1926); Milford Rural Agricultural School (1926, razed 1995); and Cass City High School (1927, razed 1997).
+In addition to Bailey School (1922), he designed Lansing’s Eastern (later Pattengill) and West Junior High Schools (both 1922), Walnut Street School (circa 1924), and Walter French Junior High School (1925); Fremont High School (1926); Milford Rural Agricultural School (1926, razed 1995); and Cass City High School (1927, razed 1997).
 The Walter French, Fremont, and Milford buildings have all been listed in the National Register of Historic Places.

 Churchill’s school designs tended toward a combination of modern interior layouts and cost-effective exterior ornamentation.
 They were usually constructed of steel and reinforced concrete wrapped by brick and tile curtain walls, often with Arts-and-Crafts styling that used “bricks in different hues and in intricate designs to enliven the exteriors of otherwise relatively simple and unadorned buildings.”
 Although these brickwork designs were readily available in commercial pattern books of the time, they became “something of a Churchill trademark.”5